mlwong/HAMeRS/README.md

 $ make

-To run the code, you need to provide the input file.
-For instance:
+To run the code, you need to provide the input file:

 $ src/exec/main <input filename>

-To run in parallel, you need OpenMPI/MPI.
-For example:
+To run the code in parallel, you need OpenMPI/MPI.
+You can try mpirun:

 $ mpirun -np 8 src/exec/main <input filename>